PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 #### VISION
 * TBD
 #### MODELS
-* Growth models based on protocols
+* Everything about design and growth models based on protocols
 #### PROTOCOLS
 * Governance, Collectives, and Risk Management